-LEWIS GROUP COMMITMENT PROGRESS IN 2023 Quantify risks and opportunities The Group contracted an external service provider to assist in the enhancement of its climate-related risks and opportunities disclosures in accordance with the TCFD recommendations.
+LEWIS GROUP COMMITMENT PROGRESS IN 2023 PLANS Quantify risks and opportunities The Group contracted an external service provider to assist in the enhancement of its climate-related risks and opportunities disclosures in accordance with the TCFD recommendations.
 The process of identifying risks and opportunities commenced in 2022 through engagement with various stakeholders.
 These risks and opportunities were refined and mitigating measures identified (refer to accompanying table).
 Scenario analysis will be utilised to quantify the risks and opportunities.
+The Group plans to commence with the scenario analysis in the 2024 financial year.
+The scenario analysis process will be used to quantify the future risk potential on the business.
+The risks will be quantified according to the Group's risk rating methodology.
 Set qualitative and semi- quantitative targets A baseline will be determined against which emission reduction targets will be set.
 During the reporting period, an assessment was conducted on the quality of data used for the carbon footprint calculation.
 These data gathering, management and consolidation processes form the basis of setting emissions reduction targets.
 It is important to include value chain emissions in future targets and a detailed Scope 3 relevance assessment has been undertaken to enhance our carbon footprint boundary and to identify the most material sources and quantify the magnitude of the sources of value chain emissions.
 The relevance assessment findings indicated the potential material impact of including emissions from products sold to customers as well as the emissions from products used by our customers.
+Reduction targets will be set for both direct (Scope 1 and 2 emissions) and relevant value chain emissions.
+Following the Scope 3 relevance assessment, the Group aims to direct its stakeholder engagement according to the following qualitative targets: i.
+Increase supplier engagement on sustainability and sustainable practices, including the emissions impact on products sold, their use and disposal ii.
+Improve sustainability engagement and awareness of sustainability across the Group business units iii.
+Commence engagement with landlords on sustainability opportunities in stores iv.
+Initiate the process of improving carbon footprint data quality across all scopes.
 Initiate the process of engaging with scenario analysis An external service provider has been engaged to assist in the scenario-based climate risk assessment process as part of the greater mandate to improve TCFD-aligned climate-related financial disclosure.
+The executive team will participate in a workshop on undertaking climate scenario analysis to quantify the future impacts of climate risks and opportunities on the Group.
+The scenario assessment will most likely include two (or more) potential future states: i.
+Orderly transition: the risk scenario envisages the timely introduction of effective policy changes, which limits physical and transition risks ii.
+Disorderly transition: the risk scenario envisages delayed or divergent introduction of policy changes, resulting in increased transition risks and limited physical risks.